ZihYangLin/YPWaveView/README.md

 # YPWaveView

-A ProgressBar for View Like Wave on Android.
+A wave-like progressbar on Android which has three shapes, circle, square and heart.

 Sample
 ======